techidaily/site-win11-tips/source/_posts/cross-os-synergy-creating-a-linux-vm-inside-windows-using-hyper-v.md

 ### 3\.
 Create a Linux Virtual Machine Using Hyper-V

  The last piece of the puzzle is to create a Linux virtual machine inside the Windows virtual machine using Hyper-V. You can pick any Linux distribution that you want.
 We will go with Ubuntu for this experiment.
-You have to download the Ubuntu ISO file inside the virtual machine from the[Ubuntu website](https://ubuntu.com/download/desktop) before starting with the steps.
+You have to download the Ubuntu ISO file inside the virtual machine from the [Ubuntu website](https://ubuntu.com/download/desktop) before starting with the steps.

 To create an Ubuntu virtual machine, do as follows: